praveenkryadavmec15/CMTFE/README.md

 **Finite Difference Method Based Algebraic Formulation**

 Finite Difference Method (FDM) was used for the discretization of the Governing Differential Equations (stream function and vorticity equation) to Linear Algebraic Equations.

-    1. Finite Difference Equation for Stream Function
+    1. Finite Difference Equation for Stream Function\n
-    2. Finite Difference Equation for u and V velocity
+    2. Finite Difference Equation for u and V velocity\n
     3. Finite Difference Equation for Vorticity Transport Equation